myriadsocial/myriad-node/README.md

 ## Build & Run

-Follow these steps to prepare a local development environment :hammer_and_wrench:
+Follow these steps to prepare a local Substrate development environment :hammer_and_wrench:

 ### Setup